rjabhi123/Data-Science-FIFA19-Blog-Post/README.md

 I am using FIFA19 data set from Kaggle for Analysis.

-I am Attend 3 question.
+ I will focus on the questions below

 Que 1.
 Who are the Top 5 Highly Paid Players?